moyeed797/lab12/README.md

-#This is ana assignment in my master journey
+#This is an assignment in my master journey